myrojoylee/employee-management-system-ems-mjlee/README.md

 - [ ] THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 - [ ] WHEN I choose to update an employee role
 - [ ] THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Installation

+- MySQL is required for this app to run, so follow directions outlined [here](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) for a step-by-step guide depending on your operating system.
+- This is a [Node.js](https://nodejs.org/en) application.
+It is recommended to use at least v16 (up to v18) for this app to run correctly.
+- [Inquirer v8.2.4](https://www.npmjs.com/package/inquirer) is needed and can be installed via npm.
+Once in your project folder, type the following in your terminal: `npm i inquirer@8.2.4`.
+- [MySQL2](https://www.npmjs.com/package/mysql2) is needed to connect the app to the MySQL database.
+Once in your project folder, type the following in your terminal: `npm i mysql2`.

+## Usage

+- Navigate to `index.js`.
+Type in `node index` in the terminal once in the project directory and answer the prompts.
+The video below shows the full functionality of the app by showing the menus and different tables based on responses to each prompt.

 ## Sources/Credits